runtipi/runtipi-appstore/apps/duplicati/metadata/description.md

 # Folder Info

-By Defualt, The template has a few folders mounted
+By default, The template has a few folders mounted

 - /backups/runtipi-folder - Tipi Root Folder
 - /source - Home Directory